Spin Boldak

-Spin Boldak (سپین بولدک) is a city in Kandahar Province of Afghanistan, serving as the capital of Spin Boldak District.
+Spin Boldak (سپین بولدک) is a city in Kandahar Province of Afghanistan.
+It is within the jurisdiction of Spin Boldak District and has an estimated population of 123,945 people.
 Its current mayor is Lutfullah Latifi.

-Spin Boldak sits along the Afghanistan-Pakistan border.
-It is linked by a highway with the city of Kandahar to the north, and with Chaman and Quetta in Pakistan to the south.
+Spin Boldak sits near the Afghanistan-Pakistan border.
+It is linked by a highway with the city of Kandahar to the northwest, and with Chaman and Quetta in Pakistan to the southeast.
 The Wesh-Chaman border crossing is located in the southeast of the city.
+A new township is being built in Spin Boldak for the Afghans in Pakistan returning to Kandahar.

-The area of Spin Boldak and Chaman is populated by Pashtuns, particularly the Noorzai and Achakzai Pashtuns.
+The area of Spin Boldak and Chaman is populated by ethnic Pashtuns, particularly the Noorzai and Achakzai tribes.

 History

 The city began to develop after the United States invaded Afghanistan in October 2001.
 Before that the location was a small border town.
 In January 2006, "a suicide bomber on a motorbike killed at least 20 people and wounded 20 more," according to one report.
 "The attacker drove the vehicle into a crowd watching a wrestling match and detonated a bomb," said Kandahar provincial Gov. Asadullah Khalid.
 The Taliban claimed responsibility for the attack.

 Spin Boldak was the site of a suicide bombing in February 2008 that killed 38 Afghans and injured several Canadian soldiers.

 In April 2010, three nephews of the former governor of Spin Boldak district, Hajji (or Haji) Fazluddin Agha, aged 15, 13 and 12, were killed in a bomb attack.
 The bomb was attached to a donkey which was led to the checkpoint in front of the former governor's home and detonated by remote control.
-Hajji Fazluddin Agha, according to the report, is of one of President Hamid Karzai’s most important political allies in Kandahar, and had also served as Mr. Karzai's top campaign official in Kandahar Province.
+Hajji Fazluddin Agha, according to the report, was one of then-President Hamid Karzai's most important political allies in Kandahar, and had also served as Karzai's top campaign official in Kandahar Province.
 He was unhurt in the bombing, but two bystanders and two policemen were wounded.